Vaijayanata/delta/README.md

 # delta
-This demo for git and GitHub
+This demo for git and GitHub class.